 Why Does Inpatient Alcohol Treatment Cost More?

-Many believe that the cost of inpatient alcohol treatment is higher than outpatient rehab because it boasts a better treatment staff.
+Many believe that the cost of inpatient alcohol treatment is higher than outpatient rehab because it boasts better treatment staff.
 This is not true at all.
 The reason for the high cost of an inpatient center is the cost of room and board and meals and 24-hour supervision.
-In facts, with so many logistical aspects to take in to account many feel that inpatient drug rehabs actually spend less time focused on the individual with the problem.
+In fact, with so many logistical aspects to take into account many feel that inpatient drug rehabs actually spend less time focused on the individual with the problem.
 Where the outpatient rehab centers tend to only have costs associated with treatment.
-The choice is ultimately up to you but as long as you or the one you love is getting help either option is a strep in the right direction.
+The choice is ultimately up to you but as long as you or the one you love is getting help either option is a step in the right direction.